-Viewing Analog Results in the PSpice Window on page 19-2 explains how to monitor the numerical values for voltages or currents on up to three nets in your circuit as the simulation proceeds.
+Viewing Analog Results in the PSpice Window on page 15-2 explains how to monitor the numerical values for voltages or currents on up to three nets in your circuit as the simulation proceeds.

-Writing Additional Results to the PSpice Output File on page 19-3 explains how to generate additional line plots and tables of voltage and current values to the PSpice output file.
+Writing Additional Results to the PSpice Output File on page 15-3 explains how to generate additional line plots and tables of voltage and current values to the PSpice output file.
+If the results move outside of the specified bounds, PSpice A/D pauses the simulation so that you can investigate the behavior.